Meet The Family

 Meet my husband, Jon.

-Now, he manages our farm, our home (and our child a lot of the time).
+Now, he manages our farm, our home (and our children a lot of the time).
 He also helps me a lot with dogs that may be a little more nervous around men or need appropriate restraint for nail trims, or administering certain medications and such.
 He is also a skilled craftsman and makes a lot of cool dog related merchandise.
 I can't imagine having a more perfect partner by my side in this business!

 Colton Palmer